Living Streets Improvements

 Like other cities around the globe, Austin implemented an initial version of its Healthy Streets Program in response to the COVID-19 pandemic in 2020 as a way to provide more space for people to walk, bike, and exercise outdoors in a socially-distanced environment.

-Today, Austin continues to see its local streets as places for more than just driving, and the Healthy Streets Program will continue to provide space for other modes of transportation at all times of day.
+Today, Austin continues to see its local streets as places for more than just driving, and the Healthy Streets Program continues to provide space for other modes of transportation at all times of day.

-Through the City’s revamped, resident-led version of the Healthy Streets Program, Austinites across the city will have the opportunity to apply for a Healthy Street spanning 3-4 blocks on a local street in their neighborhood.
+Through the City’s, resident-led version of the Healthy Streets Program, Austinites across the city will have the opportunity to apply for a Healthy Street spanning 3-4 blocks on a local street in their neighborhood.

-After selecting resident-led applications for implementation, City staff will install and maintain semi-permanent partial street closure treatments that discourage motor vehicle traffic and provide more space for walking, biking, and rolling.
-Healthy Streets will remain open to local motor vehicle traffic, including deliveries and emergency response.
+After selecting resident-led applications for implementation, City staff will install and maintain semi-permanent equipment that discourages motor vehicle traffic and provides more space for walking, biking, and rolling.

 Eligible Streets